crankysparrow/trello-clone-vue/README.md

     - [x] button is functional
   - [x] list options
     - [x] rename list
-    - [ ] delete list
-      - [ ] warn will delete all cards in the list
   - [x] drag lists to reorder
   - [x] "add card" and "add list" cancel buttons
+  - [x] can delete list
+    - [ ] warn will delete all cards in the list
+  - [x] can delete board
+    - [ ] warn will delete all lists/cards in it
 - cards
   - [x] can add a card to a list
   - [x] can't add card without specifying a title
   - [x] click card for modal/description
   - [x] can add description to card
   - [ ] can edit title
-  - [ ] nice UI interface editing description
+  - [x] nice UI interface editing description
   - [x] can reorder cards within list
   - [x] can move card to another list
   - [ ] can delete card
-  - [ ] card view
+  - [x] card view
 - Keyboard Accessibility
   - [x] add board form - focus moves to input
-  - [ ] add card form - focus moves to input
+  - [x] add card form - focus moves to input
-  - [ ] add card form - escape to close
+  - [x] add card form - escape to close
-  - [ ] add list form - focus moves to input
+  - [x] add list form - focus moves to input
-  - [ ] add board - focus moves to new board
+  - [x] add board - focus moves to new board
-  - [ ] add card - focus moves to new card
+  - [x] add card - focus moves to new card
   - [ ] add list - focus moves to list (?)
   - [ ] can move lists with keyboard
   - [ ] can move cards with keyboard